External Processing Filter¶

 The External Processing filter allows an external service to act on HTTP traffic in a flexible way.

-The filter communicates with an external gRPC service called an “external processor” that can do a variety of things with the request and response:
+The filter communicates with an external gRPC service that can use it to do a variety of things with the request and response:

 Access and modify the HTTP headers on the request, response, or both